The French pharmacy is different, it is not like others.

 But there are so many more interesting products on show.

-There are always long queues at our local pharmacy… much chat goes on about what is new, what works and how.
-Body products are big business in France and there are plenty of ‘flavoursome’ tonics, pills and gels that promise the world… well, at least a newer slimmer, less ragged you…There are always promotions which need to be shared… the buy-this-and-get-the-other-one-free kind of deals that we expect in a department store not the family run pharmacy… and then there are the freebies, échantillons, with every purchase… I can’t remember a visit to the pharmacy when I haven’t come away with a bag full of product samples… and I have lost count of the beach bags and umbrellas that have come home after a stock up.
-They even call up from time to time and offer a free beauty treatment or a maquillage…This generosity is only one of the reasons the French pharmacy is on my ‘go to’ list when in France.
+Long queues are habitual at the French pharmacy; much chat goes on about the new, the effectiveness and the how-to.
+Body products are a big business in France and there are plenty of ‘flavoursome’ tonics, pills and gels that promise the world.
+These are promotions, which need to be talked about and shared.
+Who doesn’t want to know about a newer and less ragged version of themselves?
+They are the buy-one-and-get-the-other-one-free kind of deals that we expect in stores other than the local pharmacy and there are the freebies, échantillons, with every purchase.
+I can’t remember a visit to the pharmacy when I haven’t left with a bag full of product samples or promotional giveaways.

-The pharmacy is a strange and unusual ‘tourist’ destination to suggest when visiting such a beautiful country as France, but I can tell you that the girlfriends I have taken there have never come away empty handed… Travel is about the whole picture… and while it’s no Notre Dame… it’s a whole lot of fun… I would say it’s more of an attraction to the females but that’s not to say that there aren’t loads of goodies for the boys to preen themselves with.
+The pharmacy is a strange and unusual ‘tourist’ destination when visiting such a beautiful country as France, but I can promise, the girlfriends I have taken to the pharmacy have never come away empty-handed.
+Travel is about the whole picture and the pharmacy may not be the Louvre but is entirely worth a visit.
+A lengthy one ;)